madhavlab/wissap23.madhavlab.com/registration.md

 <!-- The application process closes on ~~10th September 2023 11:59PM AOE (Anywhere on Earth)~~ 9:59 PM UTC-0 on Tusday 11th April 2023. -->
 Please read the information below and fill in the forms linked on this page.

-The application process closes on 15th September 2023 11:59PM AOE (Anywhere on Earth).
+The application process closes on 30th September 2023 11:59PM AOE (Anywhere on Earth).
 Please note that only limited seats are available and preference to register and attend shall be given to postgraduate research students, senior undergraduates, etc.
 The lectures and tutorials in the school will be targetted at the audience with a familiarity of Machine Learning at the level of an early-stage graduate student, but don’t let this statement stop you from applying if you’re interested in attending!

 The registration fee varies as per your professional status and affiliation.
 For more details see [here](#costs).
+Also note that the discounted rate is available only if you register before the **early-bird deadline** (28th August).

 If this page doesn’t include all the information you need, please send your questions to [{{ site.email }}](mailto:{{ site.email }}), we will answer as soon as possible and add the missing information to the Frequently Asked Question section at the bottom of this page.